-(xiii) Transactions with related parties have been disclosed in the standalone Ind ASfinancial statements with details as prescribed by India Accounting Standard 24"Related Party Transactions".
+(xiii) Transactions with related parties have been disclosed in the standalonefinancial statements with details as prescribed by Indian Accounting Standard 24"Related Party Transactions".
 These transactions are in compliance with Section177 and 188 of Companies Act 2013.

-(xiv) The Company has not made any preferential allotment or privateplacement of shares or fully or partly convertible debentures during the year.
+(including debt (xiv) The Company has not made any preferential allotment or privateplacement of shares or fully or partly convertible debentures during the year.

 (xv) According to the information and explanation provided to us and based on ourexamination of records the Company has not entered into any non-cash transactions withdirectors or persons connected with him.

 (xvi) The Company is not required to be registered under Section 45-IA of the ReserveBank of India Act 1934.